sonyagreen/continuous_deployment_talk/README.md

 (make punchier - more bullet points)

-You may not have GH/ownership access.
+Your support may not have GH/ownership access.
 But you can do this.

+* work with your support team to get those bug notes out of their heads and down in a report.
+Honestly, it's hard to want to write it up well when there are other requests piling up, but you can make them <3 you for it, by thanking them for the work, by fixing things fast or at least reporting why you can't.
+This makes support able to return to those users and either get to deliver good news (which is a job we love), or be able to manage the users' expectations better.

 I'm not a developer, and I didn't need to understand the code to be able to make this dossier.
 Your support team, however they're working with you, or if you know your company has one?